-(2) End of a primary review
+(3) Procedures of primary review

-As described in paragraph 3 above, as a result of a primary review, the JFTC will normally either: (1) judge that the business combination in question is not problematic in light of the Antimonopoly Act and give notification to the effect that it will not issue a cease and desist order pursuant to the provisions of Article 9 of the Notification Rules, or; (2) judge that more detailed review is necessary and request reports, etc.
+On the primary review, during the waiting period, the JFTC will normally either: (1) judge that the said business combination is not problematic in light of the Antimonopoly Act and give notification to the effect that it will not issue a cease and desist order pursuant to the provisions of Article 9 of the Notification Rules, or; (2) judge that more detailed review is necessary and request submission of the reports, etc.,or; (3) give notification pursuant to the provisions of Article 48-2 of the Antimonopoly Act (hereafter the "Notification of Commitment Procedures") concerning the procedures pursuant to the provisions of from Article 48-2 to 48-9 of the Antimonopoly Act to resolve suspected violations against the Antimonopoly Act voluntarily by consent between the JFTC and an enterprise (including trade association, etc.) (hereafter the "Commitment Procedures").

-When the notifying corporation requests shortening of the waiting period in writing and the JFTC's judgment is (1) above, the JFTC promptly notifies to the effect that it will not issue a cease and desist order pursuant to the provisions of Article 9 of the Notification Rules and shortens the waiting period until the date of the said notification (see the Attachment of the Business Combination Guidelines).
-(Note 3)
+In the case of (1) above, when the notifying corporation requests shortening of the waiting period in writing, the JFTC promptly give notification to the effect that it will not issue a cease and desist order and shortens the waiting period until the date of the said notification (Note 3).
 Also, any other cases that will be informative for other corporations judged during the phase of the primary review will be made public by the JFTC.
-Such cases include those deemed by the JFTC not to be problematic in light of the Antimonopoly Act on the condition that remedy should be taken by the notifying corporations in the phase of the primary review.
+Such cases include those deemed by the JFTC not to be problematic in light of the Antimonopoly Act on the condition that remedy(ies) (when a business combination may be substantially to restrain competition in a particular field of trade and such restraint may be remedied by certain appropriate measures taken by the notifying corporation, such measures solving the issues are called "remedy(ies)"; the same shall apply hereinafter) should be taken by the notifying corporations in the phase of the primary review.